 - 1 teaspoon vanilla extract

 - 3 tablespoons milk

 - 180 grams (1 cup) mini Cadbury Creme Eggs, roughly chopped

 - Chocolate cake

-- In a large mixing bowl, sift the flour, cocoa powder, baking powder and baking soda.
+- In a large mixing bowl, sift the flour, cocoa powder, baking powder, baking soda and salt.
 Then add the sugars.
 Whisk together.